Haizhouzhou/sopra-fs25-group-28-client/README.md

 - Each Noble requires a specific set of colored bonuses.
 - Visit automatically at turn’s end if requirements met.
-- Worth 3 Prestige each; only one per turn.
+- Worth 3 Prestige(Victory Points) each; only one per turn.

 ---

 ### End of Game

-- Trigger: a player reaches **15 Prestige** at turn’s end.
+- Trigger: a player reaches **15 Prestige(Victory Points)** at turn’s end.
 - Final round: every player takes one last turn in seating order.
-- Victory: highest Prestige; tie → fewest Development cards wins.
+- Victory: highest Prestige(Victory Points); tie → fewest Development cards wins.

 ## Authors & Acknowledgement